kyhau/docker-notebook/README.md

 # Inside container: echo $MYVAR and $MYVAR2
 docker run -it --rm --env MYVAR=whatever --env MYVAR2=something centos:6 /bin/bash

-# Note: To specify container name, use '--name'.
-Note that '--name' has no short form ('-n' is not valid).

 # --expose        :  Expose a port or a range of ports; does not actually publish the port
 # --publish|-p    :  Publish a container’s port(s) to the host
 # --publish-all|-P:  Publish all exposed ports to random ports